AlekseiStalker/Cube-jump/README.md

 # Cube-jump

 This game is a typical arcade game where the player is cube, which must jump over the obstacles.
+## Game features
+- Store
-The game has a store, table of best results and minimal settings.
+- Table of best results
+- Minimal settings.

 - Control key: jump [Space]